top of page

 Key Benefits Include:

-Child-Focused Solutions: Mediation ensures that your child’s well-being is the priority.
+• Child-Focused Solutions: Mediation ensures that your child’s well-being is the main priority.

-Legal Support: Agreements made in mediation can be formalised into a Parenting Plan or made legally binding if needed.
+• Legal Support: Agreements made in mediation can be formalized into a Parenting Plan or made legally binding if needed.

 Client Feedback: Real Stories of Success